Emotional Investing Control

 No system

-Every market move feels actionable.
+Every market move feels like it requires action.

 Real-time pressure